 Facts about health at retirement age can make dismal reading.
 40% more likely to have a heart attack or stroke(1).
 Twice the number of retired people vs working at the same age suffer from chronic conditions like cancer, stroke and diabetes.

 Of course, poor health may be one reason individuals retire in the first place rather than a result of retirement.
+Some people may be forced to quit their job due to chronic illness.
 Or some unexpected illness strikes in spite of all our efforts to stay healthy.